Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/main.md

 **Elegant Distraction.** when a creature enters within 5 feet of you, you can use your reaction to expend a Trickery die, rolling it.
 You can make a melee attack against the creature, adding the number rolled to the attack roll.
 Hit or miss, you can move up to half your speed without provoking Opportunity Attacks.

-#
+# Masterful Trickery
-Starting at 20th level,
+Starting at 20th level, when you roll one or more Trickery dice, you can use the maximum result instead of rolling.

+Once you use this feature, you can't do it again until you finish a short or long rest.